ketildanielsen/aframe/index.md

 The box is default positioned in (0, 0, 0).
 Try to draw a coordinate system with 3 axes.

-You can also hit Ctrl-I and see the scene from a different viewpoint.
-This is the A-Frame developer window.
+You can also hit Ctrl-I or "inspect" to see the scene from a different viewpoint.
+This is the A-Frame developer/inspection window.
 You can zoom, rotate etc with the mouse.
-The box has been selected in the image below:
+The box has been selected in the image below, so you see it's wireframe:
 ![image](https://user-images.githubusercontent.com/9844906/94248835-50a0b580-ff1f-11ea-9be3-47feee03f6a3.png)

+With the wireframe are three lines:  Green (up, y-axis), red (x-axis) and blue (z-axis).
+In this window you can actually drag these arrows and see the entity move.
+Very handy for debugging or just for understanding.

 To see the camera, select it and the wireframe is shown.
 In the image below, we see the box and camera from above-left.
 ![image](https://user-images.githubusercontent.com/9844906/94249027-9493ba80-ff1f-11ea-9626-963cf2a00d81.png)
 The camera is at y=1.6, and obviously higher "up" than the box, which seems centered at (0,0,0) with a width and height of 1.

+The camera has a field of view, defined by the four yellow rays.

+The white ray is the "eye" of the camera, it points to the center of the field of view.

 Try top view, left view and other view to verify the positioning.
 This should explain the situation to you.

-Ctrl-I brings you back
+Ctrl-I or "back to scene" brings you back

 ### Debug: Check program syntax